 I know what you might be thinking, creating couples routines don’t sound quite so exciting.
 You might be right, but it’s an important part of your relationship to create a good, healthy, and strong marriage.

 We tend to develop patterns of relations in our marriage.
 Some are good and some are… not so good.
 Wouldn’t you rather create intentional positive couples routines that make your marriage strong, rather than allow bad relationship habits to creep in and take over?

 Absolutely!
 I’m going to help you with this by giving you some guidance in creating not just good routines, but brilliantly healthy routines so you can have a strong marriage.

 We create habits or routines all the time in our morning and evening rituals, spiritual life, food, careers, and even with our kids.
 So why in the world wouldn’t we create good habits in our marriage?

 You accomplish this all the time by planning the habits and then following through.

-Here are Six areas to begin incorporating brilliantly, good and healthy habits into your marriage routine.
+Here are SIX areas to begin incorporating brilliantly, good and healthy routines into your marriage.